cdl-geneseo/geneseo-dictionary/P/Pack_the_Ira_PackTheIRA.md

 # Pack the Ira (#PackTheIRA)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pack the Ira (#PackTheIRA)

 Created by  Unknown User (jnd5) on Apr 11, 2019

 A promotional hashtag used by Geneseo Hockey to build up hype for hockey games, referring to a large amount of students and other people coming to games and filling up the Ira S. Wilson Ice Arena.